redstrate/redstrate.com/content/blog/fixing-22r2/index.md

 However I didn't like this solution, and it would be a _pain_ to find the modalias for every single tablet that ever existed, that udev mistakenly categorizes.
 Is there a better solution?
 Instead I changed the logic in `src/udev/udev-builtin-input_id.c`.
-Let's take a look at the original codepath:
+Let's take a look at the original code path:

 ```c
 ...